imahdio/SOLIDWORKS-2022-Essential-Training/00-Introduction/README.md

 assembly-the process of putting together the parts of a machine or structure, or the thing produced by this process

 itemized-if a bill, bank statement, etc. is itemized the things are listed separately usually including details about each one

+transition-to change, or make someone or something change, from one form or situation to another